 Feedback can take many forms and may not always mean extensive written comments for individual children.
+For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows: